tracykteal/lightning-talks/README.md

 [Introductions are important](https://github.com/tracykteal/instructors-introduction/blob/gh-pages/slides.md).
 Especially if you're from a group that is under-represented in the field of the meeting, it (disappointingly) helps to establish your credibility.
 It also helps the audience understand your perspective for the talk though, so it's always useful.

-*Example: I’m Tracy Teal and I’m a graduate student in mathematical ecology studying ecological models of fluffy-tailed mammals.*
+*Example: I’m Tracy Teal and as a graduate student in mathematical ecology at Cool University, I spend my time thinking about questions like these, as I research ecological models of fluffy-tailed mammals.*

 ### What